 At Small Nation, we think beauty salons are a crucial component of the downtown success formula.

 Beauty salons might look like the place for your monthly cut and color on the outside, but they’re really so much more.
-For downtowns areas in small towns, community beauty salons are one of the key drivers of animation and foot traffic in retail areas.
+For downtown areas in small towns, community beauty salons are one of the key drivers of animation and foot traffic in retail areas.

 Like restaurants, beauty salons bring a consistent stream of customers to the area for appointment from morning through the evening hours.
-In a mood for relaxation and self-care, a large number of salon customers will visit at least one other retail store in the area before or after their appointment and many will have a meal with a friend before returning home.
+In a mood for relaxation and self care, a large number of salon customers will visit at least one other retail store in the area before or after their appointment and many will have a meal with a friend before returning home.
 One service supports numerous other businesses, and that’s good for everyone involved.

 COMBINING SERVICE WITH RETAIL